octavosystems/OSD32MP1-RED-Device-tree/README.md

 # OSD32MP1-RED Device Tree
-This repository contains the device tree sources for OSD32MP1-RED
+This repository contains the device tree sources for OSD32MP1-RED (V1.1 and and V1.2)

 ## Requirements